jramos0/sovereign-university-data/courses/btc401/en.md

 Before Bitcoin, digital money had long struggled with the **double-spending problem**, where the same digital token could be spent more than once.
 Bitcoin’s innovation was the introduction of **proof-of-work (PoW)**, a system that requires participants to solve complex computational puzzles to validate transactions and add new blocks to the blockchain.

 Proof-of-work ensures the security of the Bitcoin network by requiring miners to expend energy (via computational resources) to solve a hash puzzle.
-This deters malicious actors from manipulating the blockchain because altering any part of the chain would require recalculating the proof-of-work for all subsequent blocks—a computationally impossible feat.
+This solution deters malicious actors from manipulating the blockchain because altering any part of the chain would require recalculating the proof-of-work for all the subsequent blocks — a computationally impossible feat.

 ![Image](assets/3/4.webp)

-### The Cypherpunk Movement: Privacy, Decentralization, and Bitcoin’s Ideals
+### The Cypherpunk Movement: privacy, decentralization, and Bitcoin’s ideals

-The **cypherpunk** movement, which emerged in the 1990s, championed the use of cryptography to enhance privacy, resist censorship, and enable decentralized systems.
+The **cypherpunk** movement, which emerged in the 1990s, mastered the use of cryptography to enhance privacy, resist censorship, and enable decentralized systems.
 Founders like **Timothy May**, **Eric Hughes**, and **Nick Szabo** were instrumental in shaping the ideals that would later influence Bitcoin’s creation.

 One of the earliest attempts to create digital cash was **Hashcash**, developed by **Adam Back**.
 Hashcash was initially designed to prevent email spam by requiring proof-of-work to send messages.
 Although it wasn’t widely adopted for its original purpose, the idea of proof-of-work was later adapted by Bitcoin to secure transactions.

-### Reusable Proof-of-Work and the Move Towards Decentralized Digital Money
+### Reusable proof-of-work and the move towards decentralized digital money

 The concept of **reusable proof-of-work (RPoW)**, introduced by **Hal Finney**, was another step toward digital money.
 Finney’s system allowed proof-of-work tokens to be transferred from one person to another, mimicking the properties of cash.
 However, the system relied on a central server to verify transactions, which posed limitations in terms of decentralization.

-Bitcoin solved this by eliminating the need for a trusted central authority.
+Bitcoin solved this matter by eliminating the need for a trusted central authority.
 It combined Finney’s idea of reusable proof-of-work with a decentralized ledger (the blockchain), where all participants in the network independently verify transactions.

 ![Image](assets/3/3.webp)

-### Smart Contracts: Expanding Bitcoin’s Use Cases
+### Smart Contracts: expanding Bitcoin’s use cases

-Another key precursor to Bitcoin was **Nick Szabo’s** concept of **smart contracts**.
-These are self-executing contracts with the terms of the agreement directly written into code.
+Another key precursor to Bitcoin was **Nick Szabo’s** concept of **smart contracts**: self-executing contracts with the terms of the agreement directly written into code.
 Smart contracts enhance the functionality of decentralized systems by enabling complex transactions, such as multi-signature accounts or escrow services, without needing intermediaries.

 Szabo also proposed **Bit Gold**, a decentralized currency system based on proof-of-work.
 While Bit Gold was never implemented, it provided much of the conceptual framework for Bitcoin.

-### Conclusion: Laying the Foundation for Bitcoin
+### Conclusion: laying the foundation for Bitcoin

 Before Satoshi Nakamoto, technologies like cryptographic signatures, proof-of-work, and smart contracts were all explored by cypherpunks and cryptographers.
 These concepts laid the groundwork for the invention of Bitcoin in 2009, providing the technological and philosophical foundation that has since transformed how we view money and decentralized systems.